Ozon3Org/Ozon3/CONTRIBUTING.md

 Ozone branches are created using a Github branching model.
 In this branching model, each branch serves a purpose and offers team members a shared undestanding  of the branching system.

-See more information on this branching model [here](https://nvie.com/posts/a-successful-git-branching-model/).
+See more information on this branching model [here](https://github.com/Milind220/Ozone/discussions/24).

-## Semantic Versioning System

-Ozone uses a semantic versioning system to increment its release version number.
-Using this model, changes in version numbers can help indicate the meaning of modified code for each version.

-See more information on semantic versioning [here](https://semver.org).